4 Practices on Flexible Work Policies and Cultures (Blog Post)

 In the early 2000s, flexible working was not common at Catalyst.
 But when the September 11, 2001, terrorist attacks took place in lower Manhattan, Catalyst’s headquarters were inaccessible for several weeks.
 A regional power outage in 2003 later caused interference with staff work.
 Catalyst knew it needed to prepare employees for future disruptions.

-This case study shows how we transformed our culture through technology, training, and hiring practices.
+This practice shows how we transformed our culture through technology, training, and hiring practices.
 When Hurricane Sandy hit in 2012, and our New York headquarters were forced to close, most Catalyst employees were able to continue their work from home without business consequences.
 The same has been true during the current pandemic.

 Writing up a flex policy isn’t enough.
 After Telstra implemented its flex policy in 2010, it noticed that policies weren’t used consistently.
 Many managers had negative preconceptions and did not fully embrace flexibility.
 Even more troubling, turnover of women employees was high.

 How can employers best support parents with young children?
 That was the question facing The adidas Group.
 The company employs a young workforce: Globally, its average employee is 30 years old.
 Many have children.
-This case study describes how the company’s Work-Life Integration team developed a suite of flexible work policies to specifically address parents’ needs.
+This practice describes how the company’s Work-Life Integration team developed a suite of flexible work policies to specifically address parents’ needs.
 The policies focus on real-life challenges such as babysitter cancellations and school holidays.
 Equally important: The company does not limit participation to parents or those with childcare responsibilities.

 One of this year’s Catalyst Award Winners, Deloitte Australia sought to increase the recruitment, retention, development, and advancement of women at all levels.
 One challenge was to address the long hours and travel that can make a consulting career challenging for everyone, including women.
 Part of the solution was to launch the Deloitte Flex program, which offers different types of flex policies, depending on need.

-This case study explores the multiple strategies—including Deloitte Flex—that Deloitte Australia employed as part of their Catalyst Award-winning initiative Inspiring Women.
+This practice explores the multiple strategies—including Deloitte Flex—that Deloitte Australia employed as part of their Catalyst Award-winning initiative Inspiring Women.
 From 2015 to 2019, the representation of women on Deloitte Australia’s National Executive Team increased by 23 percentage points, and the percentage of women partners at the firm increased from 22% to 30%.